TortoiseWolfe/rn_Turtorial_Outline/MoshVite.md

 ### 7a.
 Create Prettier Config Files

-In the project root, run:
+In the root, run:

 ```bash
 touch .prettierrc .prettierignore
 ```

+Then add:

 **`.prettierrc`:**